 Positive Law is, “Law actually ordained or established, under human sanctions, as distinguished from the law of nature or natural law, which comprises those considerations of justice, right, and universal expediency that are announced by the voice of reason or of revelation…” (Bouvier’s Law Dictionary)

-When people in bondage have been given over to debased minds because they wish to be governed and ruled by the glory false gods instead of remaining as free souls under the glory of the one, true God, they become confused and blinded about many things, but especially about the meaning behind God’s word.
+When people in bondage have been given over to reprobate minds because they wish to be governed and ruled by the glory of false gods instead of remaining as free souls under the glory of the one, true God, they become confused and blinded about many things whether civil or social or fiscal, but especially about the meaning behind God’s word.
 Taking his name in vain, they seek to use their interpretations of it to exercise authority over each other through the socialism of democracy.
 God’s word therefore becomes a stumbling block to them, breaking them, and so they ensnare themselves by looking to be ruled by and to rule over each other, and are taken into bondage simply because they look to legislative fathers to write a perversion of God’s laws onto hearts of stone instead of allowing God to write His true laws onto hearts of flesh.
 They look to pagan gods to punish their fellow man because they lack the diligence to maintain a righteous society and let God punish the evildoer.